We had a great turnout for our 12th Annual Adaptive Services Auction held on April 2, 2014. Stay tuned for the announcement of the 2015 date!

-View a sampling of silent & live auction items up for bid this year!
+View a sampling of silent & live auction items that were up for bid this year!

 This event raises money for our commitment to offer free Adaptive Services which provides one-on-one support and helps participants move beyond illnesses, injuries, and disabilities, through the support they find at the Y. Our Adaptive Services program now includes our LIVESTRONG at the YMCA cancer survivorship program.